mirage/mirage-www/tmpl/blog/introducing-ocaml-tls.md

 ### TLS in OCaml

-Our implementation `ocaml-tls` is already able to interoperate with existing TLS implementations, and supports several TLS extensions, such as server name indication ([RFC4366][], enabling virtual hosting) and secure renegotiation ([RFC5746][]).
+Our implementation [ocaml-tls](https://github.com/mirleft/ocaml-tls) is already able to interoperate with existing TLS implementations, and supports several important TLS extensions such as server name indication ([RFC4366][], enabling virtual hosting) and secure renegotiation ([RFC5746][]).